 4. Charity Galas/Balls

-This is a great area of Event Management to get into and will actively involve organising events that will help clients raise money for charities through organising Galas and Balls.
+This is a great area of Event Management to get into and will involve organising events that will help clients raise money for charities through organising Galas and Balls.

 Working in this area will involve working alongside clients to meet with the desired target audience, organising tickets, promoting the event online on social media or via posters and banners and ensuring that the clients are provided with a sufficient event venue to host the charity gala or ball.